-Prospective students who have a high school diploma or a recognized equivalency certificate (GED) are required to furnish proof by providing the school with the diploma, official transcript or GED certificate, a copy of which will be placed in the student file.
+Prospective students who have a high school diploma or a recognized equivalency certificate (GED) are required to furnish proof by providing the College with the diploma, official transcript or GED certificate, a copy of which will be placed in the student file.

 Applicants who do not have a high school diploma, official transcript or GED certificate may also apply.
 However, the number of students enrolled under the Ability to Benefit Provision is limited.
-The school reserves the right to reject applicants based on test scores and ability to benefit limitations, or as necessary to comply with any applicable local, state or federal laws, statutes or regulations.
+The College reserves the right to reject applicants based on test scores and ability to benefit limitations, or as necessary to comply with any applicable local, state or federal laws, statutes or regulations.

 Applicants enrolling under the Ability to Benefit provision are required to achieve a passing score on an independently administered, standardized, nationally recognized test that is approved by the U.S. Department of Education.
+The ability to benefit will be determined by passing the Career Programs Assessment Test (CPAt) offered by ACT, Inc. Applicants must achieve minimum scores of 42 on language usage, 43 on reading, and 41 on numerical skills.
 This test is designed to measure prospective students' ability to benefit from the course of instruction.
-Applicants who pass this test have fulfilled the school's entrance test requirements.
+Applicants who pass this test have fulfilled the College's entrance test requirements.
 Applicants who fail the test can be retested using the test developer's guidelines.
-Students must begin classes within one year of their test date.
-Students who withdraw after starting school, or are terminated by the school and re-enter more than one year after their test date, must take the test again.